-The College monitors online activity of all College users through the Fastvue system.
+The College monitors online activity of all College users through the Fastvue system when they are connected to the College network.
 This system provides live alerts of identified keywords and provides daily reports for all activity connected to the College internet.

-The Safeguarding Team are responsible for the regular review of activity and will employ the safeguarding procedures to intervene when learners or staff are identified as searching for inappropriate terms.
+The Safeguarding Team are responsible for the regular review of activity and will employ the safeguarding procedures to intervene when students or staff are identified as searching for inappropriate terms.